Keir Starmer bruised by defeat over leadership rules as Labour conference starts

 Delegates set to back watered-down shake-up after unions force retreat – amid rift with deputy Angela Rayner

-A badly-bruised Keir Starmer will ask the Labour conference to back a watered-down shake-up of leadership rules, after an embarrassing defeat in his bid to scrap the system that elected Jeremy Corbyn.
+A badly bruised Keir Starmer will ask the Labour conference to back a watered-down shake-up of leadership rules, after an embarrassing defeat in his bid to scrap the voting system that elected Jeremy Corbyn.

 The five-day event got off to the worst possible start for the Labour leader, who was forced into a U-turn that dented his authority and created a rift with his own deputy, Angela Rayner.

-After the trade unions opposed the change – to return to an electoral college, handing power from members to MPs – diluted proposals will be put to delegates in Brighton on Sunday.
+After the trade unions opposed the change – which would have seen the party return to an electoral college system, handing power from members to MPs – a set of diluted proposals will be put to delegates in Brighton on Sunday.

-One-member one-vote will survive, but candidates will now need the backing of 20 per cent of MPs to reach the ballot that goes to members, making a left-wing challenge far more difficult.
+The “one member, one vote” system will survive, but candidates will now need the backing of 20 per cent of MPs to reach the ballot that goes to members, making a left-wing challenge far more difficult.

-Under Mr Corbyn’s leadership, the threshold was lowered to 10 per cent – but even 20 per cent is another defeat for Sir Keir, who had pushed for 25 per cent.
+Under Mr Corbyn’s leadership, the threshold was lowered to 10 per cent – but even 20 per cent represents another defeat for Sir Keir, who had pushed for 25 per cent.

-Strikingly, Ms Rayner refused to endorse the proposed change ahead of the morning meeting of the ruling National Executive Committee (NEC), as had Scottish Labour leader, Anas Sarwar.
+Strikingly, Ms Rayner refused to endorse the proposed change ahead of the morning meeting of the ruling national executive committee (NEC), as did the Scottish Labour leader, Anas Sarwar.

 The deputy leader appeared to be furious that her own major announcement to bolster workers’ rights had been eclipsed by yet more Labour infighting over party rules.